 3. Personalised advertising

-Mobile applications can allow the user to customise their experience when setting up the app, feeding you with information that you can then use to send them loyalty rewards and adverts that are most relevant to them.
+Mobile applications can allow the user to customize their experience when setting up the app, feeding you with information that you can then use to send them loyalty rewards and adverts that are most relevant to them.
 I.e based on their demographics, age, location etc.

 The application can also track their engagement whilst in the app, allowing you to market to them based on their activity within the application.
 For example for an e-commerce retailer, you can send them a notification to complete their checkout process if they did not complete it a few hours later.